 This means that the maximum number of guesses is 999.

-But, you must be saying, that’s a stupid answer – because no one would take that approach to guessing unless they were really foolish.
+But, you must be thinking that’s a stupid answer – because no one would take that approach to guessing unless they were really foolish.

 So, let’s say the number you were trying to guess is a ‘1’.
 Then, you would start from the middle of 1,000 – which is 500.
-The person giving you hints would keep saying lower – and you would end up with something like this sequence of numbers:
+The person giving you hints would keep saying lower – and you would end up with something like this sequence of numbers to represent your guesses:

 500, 250, 125, 63, 32, 16, 8, 4, 2, 1